tasmota/docs/docs/Berry.md

 content_send<a class="cmnd" id="ws_content_send">|`(string) -> nil`<br>Sends the HTML content to the client.
 Tasmota uses Chunked encoding, which means than the content is regularly sent to the client and not buffered in Tasmota's memory content_button<a class="cmnd" id="ws_content_button">|`([button:int]) -> nil`<br>Displays a standard button by code, using Tasmota localization.
 Possible values are `webserver.BUTTON_CONFIGURATION`, `webserver.BUTTON_INFORMATION`, `webserver.BUTTON_MAIN`, `webserver.BUTTON_MANAGEMENT`, `webserver.BUTTON_MODULE`.
 Default is `webserver.BUTTON_MAIN`.

-The following are low-level functions if you want to display custom pages and content.
+Low-level functions if you want to display custom pages and content:

 General Function|Parameters and details
 :---|:---